embj-org/ej/guides/src/01-Builder.md

-# Guide 01: Setting Up Your First EJ Builder
+# Guide 01: Setting Up Our First EJ Builder

-This guide will walk you through setting up your first EJ Builder (EJB) and deploying a simple application to a Raspberry Pi.
+This guide will walk us through setting up our first EJ Builder (EJB) and deploying a simple application to a Raspberry Pi.
-By the end of this guide, you'll have a working EJ Builder that can build and run applications on physical hardware.
+By the end of this guide, we'll have a working EJ Builder that can build and run applications on physical hardware.

 ## Overview